shadowga/website/_docs/2/a-superapp.md

 ## Applying
 Super Admin can be applied for by filling out a short and quick form.
-After that form is completed, one of the Server Owners will read over your form.
+After that form is completed, your application will be read and reviewed.
 If we approve your application, the forum account you used in the application will be added to admin.
 <br>
 _To apply for Super Admin, fill out the form [here](https://shadowga.typeform.com/to/Isw5L0)._